turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 The factory contract makes it easy for anyone to deploy a new instance of the STAKE pool contract.
 We'll see how to deploy new STAKE pool contracts using the NEAR CLI below.

-It currently costs a little over 5 NEAR to deploy the STAKE pool contract to pay for contract storage usage.
+It currently costs a little just under 6 NEAR to deploy the STAKE pool contract to pay for contract storage usage.
 Thus, if you attach 6 NEAR, then you should be safe.
 Any extra will be transferred over to the owner's account storage balance.
 If deployment fails for any reason, then the factory contract is designed to refund the attached deposit.